Many or all companies we feature compensate us. Compensation and editorial

 Federal student loans for study abroad

-To use federal education loans to study abroad, the school you’re attending must be eligible to participate in the Direct Loan program.
-The Office of Federal Student Aid maintains a database of eligible international schools.
+To use federal education loans for study abroad, the school you’re attending—whether in the U.S. or abroad—must be eligible to participate in the Direct Loan program.
+The Office of Federal Student Aid maintains a database of eligible international schools, so check if your chosen institution qualifies before making plans.

-Federal study abroad loans for U.S. students can be used to pay tuition and fees, room and board, and other qualifying costs.
-Any leftover funds are disbursed to you, which you can then use for travel to your destination country or basic living expenses.
+Federal study abroad student loans for U.S. students can be used to pay for tuition and fees, room and board, and other qualifying costs.
+Any leftover funds are disbursed to you, which you can use for travel expenses, daily living costs, and study-related needs abroad.

 Private study abroad student loans